datadruidi/public-key-openpgp/README.md

 Verify the fingerprint from me through a separate trusted channel before encrypting files or messages to this key.

+## How to use

+Open Kleopatra and import the public key by selecting **Import** and choosing their `.asc` file.
+Before using it, verify the key fingerprint through a separate trusted channel; if it matches, mark/certify the key as trusted if needed.

+To encrypt a file, right-click the file and choose **Encrypt** or **Sign and Encrypt**, select the public key, and send only the generated `.gpg` or `.pgp` file.

 ## Notes

 | Item | Status | Note |